Healthcare in the United States: Health insurance coverage for immigrants

 Of the 26.2 million foreign immigrants living in the US in 1998, 62.9% were non-US citizens.
 In 1997, 34.3% of non-US citizens living in the US did not have health insurance coverage opposed to the 14.2% of native-born Americans who do not have health insurance coverage.
 Among those immigrants who became citizens, 18.5% were uninsured, as opposed to noncitizens, who are 43.6% uninsured.
 In each age and income group, immigrants are less likely to have health insurance.
-With the recent healthcare changes, many legal immigrants with various immigration statuses now are able qualify for affordable health insurance.
+With the recent healthcare changes, many legal immigrants with various immigration statuses now are able to qualify for affordable health insurance.

 Undocumented immigrants within the US do not have access to government funded health insurance.
 Although the ACA allows immigrants to receive insurance at a discounted rate, the same does not go for those without US citizenship.
 While policies like the Patient Protection Act and Affordable Care Act have aimed at expanding health insurance coverage to also improve refugee health in the US, different states have implemented their health insurance programs differently leading to healthcare access disparities between states.
-Undocumented immigrants in the US can seek medical help from community centers, or what is termed Safety Net Providers, and participate in fee for service medical assistance, but can only buy health insurance from private health insurers.
+Undocumented immigrants in the US can seek medical help from community centers, or what are termed safety net providers, and participate in fee-for-service medical assistance, but can only buy health insurance from private health insurers.